Tang poetry: The pre-Tang poetic tradition

 The poetic tradition inherited by the Tang poets was immense and diverse.
 By the time of the Tang dynasty, there was already a continuous Chinese body of poetry dating back for over a thousand years.
 Such works as the Chu Ci and Shijing were major influences on Tang poetry, as were the developments of Han poetry and Jian'an poetry.
 All of these influenced the Six Dynasties poetry, which in turn helped to inspire the Tang poets.
 In terms of influences upon the poetry of the early Tang, Burton Watson characterizes the poetry of the Sui and early Tang as "a mere continuation of Six Dynasties genres and styles."

 History

 A poem by Li Bai (701–762 AD), the only surviving example of Li Bai's calligraphy, housed in the Palace Museum in Beijing.

-Map of Tang dynasty poets' birthplaces.
+Map of important Tang dynasty poets' birthplaces.

 The Tang dynasty was a time of major social and probably linguistic upheavals.
 Thus, the genre may be divided into several major more-or-less chronological divisions, based on developmental stages or stylistic groupings (sometimes even on personal friendships between poets).
 It should be remembered that poets may be somewhat arbitrarily assigned to these based on their presumed biographical dates (not always known); furthermore that the lifetimes of poets toward the beginning or end of this period may overlap with the preceding Sui dynasty or the succeeding Five Dynasties and Ten Kingdoms period.
 The chronology of Tang poetry may be divided into four parts: Early Tang, High Tang, Middle Tang, and Late Tang.